diskoverdata/diskover-docs/source_files/intro_user_guides_main_intro.md

 ___
 # <a id="introduction"></a>Introduction

 An unparalleled data management solution, Diskover consolidates in a global index unstructured data spread across heterogeneous repositories.
-Cutting-edge analytical tools and automated tasks, combined with uniquely fast search capabilities empower all levels of an organization to have their own relationship with data, resulting in informed decision making, lower operating costs, along with enhanced workflows and their monetization.
+Cutting-edge analytical tools and automated tasks, combined with uniquely fast search capabilities empower all stakeholders to have their own relationship with data, resulting in informed decision making, lower operating costs, along with enhanced workflows and their monetization.

 **For more information, please visit [diskoverdata.com](https://www.diskoverdata.com)**